 Within Canada, at the Check-Out there is an option to use E-Transfer (send money through your online banking via email).
 Simply send the amount through your online bank, email me and once it arrives I will update the order as paid.
 Some people don’t care for PayPal and this is an option around that.

 At Little Shop of Hammocks there is a variety of items which have different weights and sizes.
-For larger items we are trying a flat rate approach.
+For larger items we are trying a flat rate approach which varies on your province/location.
 However if for instance you need a couple little things and they fit in a small envelope and cost 1.80 to send I will refund the rest.

 U.S.A. customers please keep in mind the dollar values used on the website are in Canadian dollars.

 Shipping outside of Canada and USA : If you are in a different country and wish to purchase (outside of Canada and USA) please contact me through email.
 With International sales I accept payment through Paypal.

 I don’t allow returns on items unless there is a defect in manufacturing which I will correct.
 If you have any questions please contact me before ordering to make sure you get all the information needed.
 You are responsible for caring and maintenance of your gear.
 It is a given that UL gear is a compromise between weight and durability.
 The lighter the fabric the more fragile it is compared to a heavier alternative.
 Any gear that has been used beyond these limitations or through improper care will not be warrantied.